yt-project/unyt/docs/usage.rst

   >>> mile.to('ft')
   unyt_quantity(5280., 'ft')

-If you try to convert to a unit with different dimensions, ``unyt`` will raise an error:
+If you try to convert to a unit with different dimensions, :mod:`unyt` will raise an error:

   >>> from unyt import mile
   >>> mile.to('lb')  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE